I. Know Your Anime

 That’s going to be Elle’s face later on, he predicted, like she always did… Something she’s so good at, like the line on Mayday Parade’s song, Black Cat:

 This jealous actress has a habit, making things sound way too tragic.

-The engine’s already revved up as Gab hopped on and sat beside Vincent at the back most part.
+With the engine revving audibly, Gab hopped on and sat beside Vincent at the backmost part.
 At the other end is Ken, who asked Gab without looking into his eyes.
 “So, how did it go?”

 “Fine.”
 Gab replied with an unnaturally calm face that turned into a smile.

 Vincent knew that Gab was lying.
+He knew that Gab smiled only at offensive jokes and crude humor.
 He just let the thought be and smiled.
-The wheels started turning.
+The wheels started rolling.
 They maximized the air conditioning and relaxed as they readied for the 7-hour trip to the airport, where their private plane was waiting.
 They’ll be sharing it with the other Philippine Robotics Team members for the International Robot League.
 It will be held in the town-turning-to-city named Silvercrest, a remote area that has a vintage theme like that of Vigan, but the venue will be inside the newly built, out-of-place mall called The Genesis.

 He was an elitist.
 He never admitted it but proving things and criticizing others made him feel better about himself.
-He knew he didn't have anything else he could boast about, so he boasted about things he didn't make.
+He knew he didn’t have anything else he could boast about, so he boasted about things that weren't his.